This post may contain affiliate links. Please read our disclosure policy.

 Spaghetti sauce and spices in a crockpot.

-Slow Cook – Place the lid on the slow cooker and cook on LOW for about 2 ½ hours.
-Give the noodles a gentle stir halfway through to make sure they don’t clump together.
+Cover and cook on LOW for about 2½ hours.
+About halfway through, give the noodles a gentle stir to make sure they aren’t sticking together.

 Spaghetti and meat sauce in a slow cooker.